-For the three-month period ended March 31, 2023, we had approximately \$0.4 million of other non-operating income, consisting of insurance settlement proceeds from hurricane damage at Silver Slipper in 2020.
-The corresponding prior-year period had \$4.4 million of other non-operating expense, consisting of debt modification costs related to our notes offering in February 2022.
+We had no other non-operating expense for the three months ended June 30, 2023.
+However, for the six months ended June 30, 2023, we had \$0.4 million of other non-operating income, consisting of insurance settlement proceeds from hurricane damage at Silver Slipper in 2020.
+For three and six months ended June 30, 2022, we had \$19,000 and \$4.4 million of other non-operating expenses, consisting of debt modification costs related to our notes offering in February 2022.

 Income Tax Expense.
-We recognized an income tax benefit of \$35,000 and \$5.6 million for the respective three months ended March 31, 2023 and 2022, which resulted in effective income tax rates of 0.3% and 102.0%, respectively.
-The change in the effective income tax rate was primarily due to the effects of tax amortization on indefinite-lived intangibles in 2023, as well as certain permanent differences between tax and financial reporting purposes.
+We recognized income tax provisions of \$561,000 and \$526,000 for the respective three and six months ended June 30, 2023, which resulted in effective income tax rates of (11.1%) and (3.2%), respectively.
+For the three and six months ended June 30, 2022, we recognized a respective income tax provision of \$5.6 million and an income tax benefit of \$45,000, which resulted in effective income tax rates of 459.3% and 1.0%, respectively.
+The changes in the effective income tax rates were primarily due to our projections for pretax book income in 2023, the effects of tax amortization on indefinite-lived intangibles in 2023 and valuation allowances.

-We do not expect to pay any federal income taxes or receive any federal tax refunds related to our 2023 results.
-As we have incurred losses in prior periods, we anticipate any current-year taxable income will be offset by tax loss carryforwards from prior years.
+We do not expect to pay any federal income taxes or receive any federal tax refunds related to our 2023 results, as we have incurred losses in prior periods and anticipate an overall taxable loss for the period.
 We continue to evaluate the ability to realize our deferred tax assets and need for a valuation allowance on a quarterly basis.
 The valuation allowance, and the potential reversal of such allowance, have no bearing on the taxes actually paid by the Company.